Things to do

 - If you cannot book online, see camping bookings for other options.

+Before embarking on a remote hike, research and plan your trip well in advance.
 If you intend to embark on extensive hikes in remote areas remember to tell a responsible person where you are going and when you expect to return.
 Let them know your route and contact them on your return.
 Have a contingency plan if you fail to contact them by the agreed time.
 If you change your plans, inform them.

 Boating and fishing